types of Sativa, Indica & Hybrid Strains

 Commonly known as the ‘nighttime’ variety, the effect of cannabis indica is typically described as a body high.
 This is in reference to the physical relaxation and euphoria produced by indicas (likely due in part to the higher concentrations of CBD, CBN, and other soothing cannabinoids).

+Indica strains have strong sedative properties and induce feelings of deep relaxation and even sleepiness.
 If you’re looking for a strain for insomnia, an indica may be just what you need.
 Cannabis indica provides stress & anxiety relief and soothes nausea and pain.
 Oh, and the munchies?
 Those come from cannabis indica too.

-If you are someone who is prone to anxiety or paranoia when consuming THC, an indica, or other high-CBD strain might help moderate those effects.
+If you are someone who is prone to anxiety or paranoia when consuming THC, an indica or other high-CBD strain might help moderate those effects.
 CBD is shown to act as an antagonist to THC, mitigating its effects and reducing anxiety in many people.

 Indicas slow you down and are categorized as ‘relaxing weed.’
 Ask for: